Christmas in Greece means it's kourabiedes time again, and the mellow aroma of melomakarona cookies will fill Greek kitchens around the globe.

-Christmas Travel in Greece
+Spending Christmas in Greece

 Christmas Displays in Greece

-In general, don't expect quite as many Christmas displays, lights, or other Western decorations, except of course in the windows of expatriates and the ever-increasing number of Greeks who have adopted Western customs.
-Greece has been an oasis of non-commercialism when it comes to Christmas, though some lament that this is changing now.
-In recent years, the City of Athens has sponsored extensive Christmas displays and events in Syntagma Square and elsewhere in Athens. hHowever, as the crisis has lingered, these celebrations remain somewhat toned down as Greece attempts to recover from its financial crisis.
+In general, don't expect as many Christmas displays, lights, or other Western decorations, except of course in the windows of expatriates and the ever-increasing number of Greeks who have adopted Western customs.
+Greece has been an oasis of non-commercialism when it comes to Christmas, though some lament that this has changed.
+In recent years, the City of Athens has sponsored extensive Christmas displays and events in Syntagma Square and elsewhere in Athens.
+However, as the government crisis unfolded and lingered, celebrations have remained somewhat toned down as Greece attempts to recover from its financial crisis.

-But Christmas in Greece is a traditionally a solemn, religious holiday.
+Christmas in Greece is a traditionally a solemn, religious holiday.

 Beautiful Christmas carols called kalandas have been handed down from Byzantine times and add to the reverent quality of the celebration.

-Greek Christmas "Elves"
+Greek Christmas Elf Lore

 Descriptions of them vary, and in one area they are believed to wear wooden or iron boots, the better to kick people, while other areas insist that they are hooved, not booted.
 Almost invariably male, other regions see in them the forms of wolves or even monkeys.
-In folktales, the twelve days of their power figure in a "wicked stepmother" story where a young girl is forced to walk alone to a mill through the twelve days, because her stepmother is hoping that the Kallikantzari will snatch her away.
+In folktales, the twelve days of their power figure in a "wicked stepmother" story where a young girl is forced to walk alone to a mill through the twelve days because her stepmother is hoping that the Kallikantzaroi will snatch her away.

 The Greek Yule Log

-Some households keep fires burning through the twelve days, to keep the spirits from entering by the chimney, a curious inversion of the visit of Santa Claus in other countries!
-The "yule log" in this case used to be a massive log set on end in the chimney, burning or at least smouldering for the entire period.
-Protective herbs such as hyssop, thistle, and asparagus were suspended by the fireplace, to keep the Kallicantzari away.
-Other households, perhaps less devout, were reduced to simple bribery and would put meat out for the Kallikantzari - again, this seems to be a more substantial snack than the milk and cookies put out for Santa.
+Some households keep fires burning through the twelve days, to keep the spirits from entering by the chimney, which is an interesting inversion of the visit of Santa Claus in other countries.
+The "yule log" in this case initially was a massive log set on end in the chimney, burning or at least smoldering for the entire holiday period.
+Protective herbs such as hyssop, thistle, and asparagus were suspended by the fireplace, to keep the Kallikantzaroi away.
+Other households (perhaps less devout) were reduced to simple bribery and would put meat out for the Kallikantzaroi -- a more substantial snack than the milk and cookies Westerners traditionally put out for Santa.
 On Epiphany, the ceremonial blessing of the waters by the local priest was believed to settle the nasty creatures until the next year.